 2.5.1 Hypothesis 1 (Positive Control)

-Effect sizes are determined by research from Hansford et al (2023a) using the subjective illusory experience questionnaire and comparing MS and UV finger-based resizing illusions using the same finger stretching illusions and the same equipment (n = 48), which show an effect size of n² = .33 (converted to a Cohen’s f = .73).
+Effect sizes are determined by research from Hansford et al. (2023a) using the subjective illusory experience questionnaire and comparing MS, UV, and incongruent finger-based resizing illusions to control conditions with no illusory resizing, using the same finger stretching illusions and the same equipment (n = 48), which show an effect size of η 2 = .33 (converted to a Cohen’s f = .70).
 Additional effect size information comes from a visual capture study (n = 80) using a subjective embodiment questionnaire and visual and tactile manipulations to a mannequin body (Carey et al., 2019), showing an effect size of r = .64 (converted to a Cohen’s f = .83) when comparing embodiment scores from the questionnaire against control scores.
-An effect size of f = .73 was used for hypothesis 1 to adhere to the lower end of previous effect sizes.
+An effect size of f = .70 was used for hypothesis 1 to adhere to the lower end of previous effect sizes.

-A priori power analysis using G*Power for the smallest effect size of interest (f = .73) shows that for a repeated measures, within factors one way ANOVA, with an effect size (f) of 0.73, alpha of 0.05, power at 90% and 1 group with four measurements, 5 participants are needed.
+A priori power analysis using G*Power for the smallest effect size of interest (f = .70) shows that for a repeated measures, within factors one way ANOVA, with an effect size (f) of 0.70, alpha of 0.05, power at 90% and 1 group with four measurements, 6 participants are needed.